Corrupted Blood incident: On World of Warcraft and other games

 While Blizzard had not intended to create a pandemic event with the Corrupted Blood incident, the company noted the popularity that the pandemic had received.
 In 2008, Blizzard released an intentional plague in World of Warcraft to echo the success of the Corrupted Blood pandemic.
 On October 22, shortly before the release of a World of Warcraft expansion set titled Wrath of the Lich King, several mysterious crates appeared in one Azeroth town.
 Player characters who inspected these crates became infected with an unknown disease, and if they did not find a cure within 10 minutes, they would be transformed into zombies.
 Unlike Corrupted Blood, it was possible to cure the zombie infection through healing spells or NPC aid.
 As the number of infected characters grew, however, the time frame for healing became shorter and the virus became resistant to cleansing.
 Blizzard put a stop to the Lich King plague on October 28 after receiving complaints from players that the zombie infection was detracting from other parts of the game.

 Another zombie pandemic known as the Scourge invasion was featured in 2020's World of Warcraft: Shadowlands expansion.
 To limit griefing attacks, the 2020 Scourge invasion was designed to make opting into the event more of a conscious choice by players who wanted to fight against the zombie hordes.
 The Scourge invasion received criticism, however, for its handling of new players.
 Shadowlands created a new starting area for players, Exile's Reach, in which new characters were separated from the rest of the game until they reached level 10.
 While this alternative starting area was isolated from the zombie pandemic, players whose characters began in other starting areas remained susceptible to infection and death.

 In 2012, Star Wars: The Old Republic, a MMORPG by BioWare, released an online disease resembling the Corrupted Blood plague.
 Characters infected with the Rakghoul Plague would develop a signature cough that became progressively louder before they transformed into a zombie-like creature.
 Because the plague was transmitted more easily in heavily populated centers, player characters conducted business in more remote business areas to avoid infection.
 Unlike the Corrupted Blood incident, BioWare intentionally released the Rakghoul Plague, and player characters who succumbed to the disease received special items.
 Lead designer Daniel Erickson told reporters that the Rakghoul Plague was inspired by the Corrupted Blood incident, but that developers wanted to steer players away from griefing and towards positive interactions with the pandemic.

 Blizzard closed the Zul'Gurub raid in 2010 as part of a larger update which transformed the region into a five-person dungeon with new bosses.
-The region was added to World of Warcraft Classic in 2020.
-Because Classic was derived from a code created after the Corrupted Blood patch, pets were immune to Corrupted Blood, preventing another pandemic.
+The region was added to World of Warcraft Classic in 2020, but because Classic was derived from code created after the Corrupted Blood patch, pets were immune to Corrupted Blood, preventing another pandemic.